jvansch1/ycharts-wiki/Redux-AppState.md

   [{type: 'infoField', name: 'security_name'}, ...]
 ```
 What we want to validate on the front end is that the URL params for ordered column is an array of objects with keys of 'type' and 'name', etc; it cannot be a string, or an array of numbers, or array of objects with different keys. i.e. we want to check the JSON schema here.
 More rigorous validations would require more inputs, e.g. a list of valid info fields, and would take more time, and those should be (and are) performed on the backend.

+For example, if the user put in `orderedColumns: [{type: 'infoField', name: 'close_price'}]` when the `close_price` has been renamed to `day_close_price` in the backend, the frontend will not throw away all the ordered columns as it will not know about such changes.
+It will be up to the backend to valid the actual info field.